vipul2802/o365hq.com/content/blog/Labeling capabilities in Word and Excel helps you protect sensitive data.md

 +++

-*Please note, to use these new labeling experiences, you must first configure your organization's sensitivity labels in the Office 365 Security & Compliance Center.
+*Please note, to use these new labeling experiences, you must first configure your organization's sensitivity labels in the Microsoft 365 Security & Compliance Center.
 Once configured, the labels become available in supported Office applications.
 If your organization has sensitivity labels configured in the Azure portal for Azure Information